MBBS Subjects and Syllabus: Phase Wise, Core Medical Subjects, Electives

 MBBS Final Year Subjects

-The MBBS 4th year subjects cover topics such as Obstetrics and Gynecology, Dermatology, Bleeding Disorders, Emergency medicine, Neonatal Care, etc. Listed below are the MBBS final year subjects and the topics covered:
+The 4th year MBBS subjects cover topics such as Obstetrics and Gynecology, Dermatology, Bleeding Disorders, Emergency medicine, Neonatal Care, etc. Listed below are the MBBS final year subjects and the topics covered:

 Subjects Topics Covered